-This Regional Transit Implementation Plan was conducted on behalf of the Wichita Area Metropolitan Planning Organization (WAMPO) starting in 2023 and concluding in 2025.
+This Regional Transit Implementation Plan was conducted on behalf of the Wichita Area Metropolitan Planning Organization (WAMPO) in 2023-2024.
 The plan evaluates and recommends transit alternatives that most effectively serve the needs of WAMPO area residents.

-WAMPO Region and Study Area
+WAMPO Region and Study area